XRPLF/clio/README.md

 a database in each region, and the Clio nodes in each region use their region's database.
 This is effectively two systems.

+## Developing against `rippled` in standalone mode

+If you wish you develop against a `rippled` instance running in standalone mode there are a few quirks of both clio and rippled you need to keep in mind.
+You must:

+1. Advance the `rippled` ledger to at least ledger 256
+2. Wait 10 minutes before first starting clio against this standalone node.

 ## Logging
 Clio provides several logging options, all are configurable via the config file and are detailed below.